HIV and AIDS

 The HI virus can be transmitted through unprotected vaginal sex without a condom.
 Vaginal fluids, semen, pre-ejaculation fluid and blood are all possible transmitters.
 Vaginal dryness caused by menstruation, pregnancy, breastfeeding or ageing reduces the safety of intercourse.
-Sores and STDs increase the risk of HIV infection.
+Sores and sexually transmitted infections (STIs) increase the risk of HIV infection.
 A water- or silicone-based lubricant prevents sores and dryness of mucous membranes, prevents the condom from breaking during intercourse and increases pleasure of intercourse.

-HIV is most easily transmitted through unprotected anal sex, because the mucous membrane of the rectum is fragile and can easily develop sores.
+HIV is most easily transmitted through unprotected anal sex without a condom, because the mucous membrane of the rectum is fragile and can easily develop sores.
 The HI virus can be found in semen, pre-ejaculation fluid and the rectum wall.
 Also the tip of the glans and the end of the urethra can chafe.
 In addition to using a condom, it is important to use enough lubricant while having anal sex.
 Lubricant reduces the risk of sores and of the condom breaking and thus reduces the risk of catching an HIV infection.

 Oral sex involves a small risk of HIV contagion.
 In oral sex, the virus can spread when a person gets another person´s pre-ejaculation fluid, semen or vaginal fluids in their mouth.
 A condom should also be used during oral sex.
 During cunnilingus, a split condom or a special latex-based oral sex protection can be used.

 Blood transmission and sharing needles

-HIV can be transmitted from a person to another through blood either through intravenous drug use or, blood transfusion or organ transplants.
+HIV can be transmitted from one person to another through blood either through intravenous drug use, blood transfusions or organ transplants.
 Using shared needles and syringes involves a high HIV risk, which is why it is important to keep injection instruments strictly personal.
 Since all blood products are tested in Finland, blood transfusion has not lead to an HIV infection since 1985.

 Pregnancy, childbirth and breastfeeding